 A list of people willing to be rung up when I have a crises/emergency, emotional or physical.

 Drive over to pick me up if I get stuck/miss the bus etc

 People I can wake up in the night for comfort

-Read me a story over the phone, as I drift off to sleep (she explained that story books negate that personal interaction, connection and shared experience)
+Read me a story over the phone, as I drift off to sleep (she explained that audio stories or books negate that personal interaction, connection and shared experience)

 And the all important one: someone who can help identify what Silkie needs when she isn’t sure.

 Can You share below to help us all build up our Interdependency?